panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-01-15-PMC/2020-01-15-PMC_Summary.md

 A proposed set of Work Packages (WP) was presented (the WP structure was created by E-Infrastructures without RIs) with the target to submit the proposal before 22 April, however it is not clear at this stage with the current WP structure what is the role that the cluster projects (PaNOSC, ESCAPE, etc.) could play.
 The minutes of the meeting are not yet available (Technopolis will publish them) and there is a rather tight schedule to write the proposal.

 The assumption is that cluster projects may provide data.
-In order for cluster projects (which are no legal entities) to participate the approach would be that one partner per cluster participates in the call, with the possibility of other partners participating as linked 3rd parties.
+In order for cluster projects (which are not legal entities) to participate the approach would be that one partner per cluster participates in the call, with the possibility of other partners participating as linked 3rd parties.
 The next round of conversation will be by video conference, however no formal date has been proposed yet.

 At this point Jean-François (who also attended the meeting) explained that he understands that this call will be a bit like InfraEOSC-06, it won't be successful without the clusters and that cluster projects role could be one of providing specifications.